-Croup (acute laryngotracheitis) is a viral process that causes mucosal swelling, and narrowing of the airway.
+Croup (acute laryngotracheitis or laryngotracheobronchitis) is a viral process that causes mucosal swelling, and narrowing of the airway.
 Like laryngomalacia, this narrowing results in inspiratory stridor that worsens with agitation.
-The most common cause of croup is Parainfluenza virus.
+The most common cause of croup is parainfluenza virus.
 Croup occurs predominately in children 6 months to 3 years of age and is characterized by a barking or seal-like cough, stridor and low-grade fever.
-CXR in croup is usually normal with the exception of narrowing of the tracheal shadow called a “steeple sign”.
+CXR in croup is usually normal with the exception of narrowing of the tracheal shadow called a "steeple sign".
+The more diagnostic radiographic sign is subglottic edema viewed on a soft tissue lateral neck x-ray, but the diagnosis of croup is generally made clinically without the need for radiographic confirmation.
 Therapy includes oxygen (if hypoxic) to maintain oxygenation, and racemic epinephrine aerosols, plus systemic corticosteroids to reduce airway swelling.
 Only rarely is endotracheal intubation necessary to maintain the airway.
 If intubation is required, an endotracheal tube size 0.5 to 1.0 smaller than the appropriate size for age should be used.

 Epiglottitis is swelling and inflammation of the epiglottis and surrounding tissues often due to infection with Haemophilus influenzae type B. Epiglottitis has become much less common since the introduction of the Haemophilus influenza B vaccine.
-Other bacteria and viruses also can cause inflammation of the epiglottis, including: Streptococcus pneumoniae (pneumococcus), and Streptococcus A, B and C. Epiglottitis is characterized by the fairly abrupt onset of high fever, a toxic appearance, drooling and a muffled voice.
+Other bacteria and viruses also can cause inflammation of the epiglottis, including: Streptococcus pneumoniae (pneumococcus), and streptococcus A, B, and C. Epiglottitis is characterized by the fairly abrupt onset of high fever, a toxic appearance, drooling and a muffled voice.
 The patient will usually want to sit up, and tripod with head forward in efforts to keep their airway open.
 It is recommended that the patient be allowed to maintain their position of comfort, kept calm, and not be forced to lie down for examination, x-rays or procedures.
 CXR is often normal, but a lateral neck x-ray may show a thickened epiglottis.
 Therapy includes oxygen, endotracheal intubation and antibiotics.
-Intubation should be done in the OR by the most experienced clinician available since with the very swollen epiglottis, the patient may very difficult to intubate, and an emergency surgical airway may be required.
+Intubation should be done in the OR by the most experienced clinician available since with the very swollen epiglottis, the patient may very difficult to intubate.
 If respiratory arrest occurs prior to this, bag mask ventilation in the prone position is theoretically advantageous compared to bag mask ventilation in the supine position.

 Vocal cord paresis and paralysis (unilateral or bilateral) may be congenital or acquired (as a result of cardiothoracic surgery).
+The diagnosis is made via laryngoscopy.
 Symptoms may include respiratory distress, hoarseness, and/or swallowing difficulties/aspiration.
 The treatment is dependent on the severity and the cause and may include speech therapy, injections, surgery, or tracheostomy.